quorten/quorten-bpc/README.md

 implementation simplicity.

-Besides a useful implementation of low-level software, a hardware reference design is also provided, for the sake of being disambiguous.
+Besides a useful implementation of low-level software, a hardware reference design is also provided, for the sake of being unambiguous.
 The following real-world (a.k.a. "historic") CPU architectures are also either supported or planned to be supported.